 Sex offenders were generally not permitted to access any social media sites, including business-oriented pages such as LinkedIn.
 However, a recent Supreme Court decision regarding a North Carolina case may change social media policies when it comes to sex offenders.
 The court ruled unanimously on June 19, 2017, that the North Carolina law – which made social media access a felony if the offender was aware that anyone under 18 could visit the site – violated sex offender’s First Amendment rights.
 The defendant, Lester Packingham Jr., received a suspended sentence at the age of 21 after pleading guilty to sex with a 13-year- old.
 In 2010, after beating a parking ticket, Packingham posted on Facebook of his victory under an assumed name.
 A Durham, N.C. police officer perusing Facebook for offenders who should not have been on social media saw Packingham’s posting.
 The officer found six other sex offenders with Facebook accounts.

 Justice Anthony Kennedy wrote, “This case is one of the first this court has taken to address the relationship between the First Amendment and the modern Internet.
 As a result, the court must exercise extreme caution before suggesting that the First Amendment provides scant protection for access to vast networks in that medium.”
 Justice Samuel Alito wrote, “This language is bound to be interpreted by some to mean that the states are largely powerless to restrict even the most dangerous sexual predators from visiting any internet sites, including for example internet dating sites.”

-How this decision will affect Maryland law regarding sex offenders and current monitoring situations is yet unknown.
+How this decision will affect laws related to sex offenders in Maryland and current monitoring situations is yet unknown.